Are you a new ball python owner and want to make sure you are properly caring for it?

-While bathing your ball python isn’t a difficult endeavor, you might be wondering when you should bath your pet.
+While bathing your ball python isn’t a challenging endeavor, you might be wondering when you should bathe your pet.

 Many snakes love a soak in warm water now and again, but not all ball pythons are interested in a regular bath.

-There are a few health reasons to indicate when you should bath your ball python.
+There are a few health reasons to indicate when you should bathe your ball python.

 When your snake is getting ready to shed its skin, sometimes the skin doesn’t easily slough off on its own.

 A bath is a great way to soften up the skin and help them naturally remove it.